|

 | 12th

-Speaker: Jonathan Dimbleby Other Speakers: Angelino Garzon,
+Jonathan Dimbleby Other Speakers: Angelino Garzon, Governor

-Gina Patnaik, Rachel Corrie relative and campaigner Toby Shelley,
+Patnaik, Rachel Corrie relative and campaigner Toby Shelley,

 journalist and writer.
 Venue London School of Economics Houghton